 WHAT IS AMIGURUMI?

-Amigurumi, a popular type of crochet, is a portmanteau of two Japanese terms: ami, meaning crocheted or knitted, and nuigurumi, a stuffed doll.
-It often takes the form of an animal or fantastical creature with an aesthetic that is best described as kawaii or cute.
+Amigurumi, a popular type of crochet, is a portmanteau of two Japanese terms: ami, meaning crocheted or knitted; and nuigurumi, a stuffed doll.
+It often takes the form of an animal or fantastical creature with an aesthetic that’s best described as kawaii or cute.
 This makes amigurumi ideal for kids or anyone that likes button noses and rosy cheeks.

 Are you hooked but don’t know where to start?
 Then this class is for you!
-Crochet this little elephant from an original pattern by Ivonne and learn the basics of amigurumi.
-You will learn how to shape little creatures, create different facial expressions, and dress up your creation with flowers and bows.
-By the end of the classes you will be able to go home with this cute elephant and the skills to crochet many more on your own.
+Students will learn the basics of amigurumi, learn to shape little creatures, create different facial expressions, and dress up their creations.
+By the end of the classes you will be able to go home with this cute bunny.

 Students should know how to crochet even, single stitches